Heart failure patient embraces second chance thanks to LVAD implant

 Published: Thursday, August 29, 2024

 Jan Leakey credits her best friend, Pam Russell, with saving her life.
-Pam insisted that Jan go to the Northeast Georgia Health System Urgent Care center in Clayton.
+Pam insisted that Jan go to an urgent care center in Clayton.
 It turned out Jan was having a heart attack.
 By the time she arrived via life flight at Northeast Georgia Medical Center (NGMC) Gainesville, Jan had been revived seven times.

 “Everyone asked me if I saw a bright light,” said Jan.
 “But God didn’t want me just yet.
 He didn’t open that door for me.”